 If you ever wondered how can you attract more birds to your garden, there’s a simple solution – make yourself a bird feeder!
-Not only you will have a beautiful time observing different species, but they will also keep your plants healthy from insects.
+Not only you will have a beautiful time observing different species, but they are also beneficial to your garden.
 Another important thing that bird feeders do, that it has a positive influence on populations.
 So, invite your feathered friends to your garden by getting a bird feeder, and you will have a view to enjoy throughout the year.

 Important things to know about best bird feeders